-The following is a message of mine posted today in response to a daughter of my former English teacher, Robert W. Tighe.
+The following is a message of mine posted on Facebook in response to a daughter of my former English teacher Robert W. Tighe.

 Very true, I believe.